-Unlike other preventer inhalers you need to use two or three times daily, all you need to do is inhale Breo Ellipta once and you should be set for a full 24 hours.1 A handy counter on the side of the inhaler lets you know how many doses you have left.
+Unlike other preventer inhalers you need to use two or three times daily, all you need to do is inhale Breo once and you should be set for a full 24 hours.2 Breo also has a handy counter on the side of the inhaler which lets you know how many doses you have left.

 How often should you use it

-To get the full benefit, it’s important you use Breo Ellipta every day, as instructed by your GP.
-To get through the day and night without losing your breath.
+To get the full benefit and help you get through the day and night without feeling breathless or wheezy, it’s important you use Breo every day, as instructed by your GP.

-Ask your doctor if Breo Ellipta is right for you.
+Ask your doctor if Breo is right for you.
 It’s fully funded.3

 For more information, visit www.breoellipta.co.nz